Activity note: Hotel check-in from 3:00 p.m.

 Breakfast: At the hotel, enjoy a hearty meal including eggs to order, breakfast meats, cereals, muffins, whole grain breads, and fruit, plus coffee, tea, juices, water.

 Morning: Checking out of the hotel, we will ride north from Phoenix for the Verde Valley and the Sedona area.
 Marvel at the change of life zones and scenery as we move from the Sonora Desert to the edge of the Colorado Plateau.
 Arrive at Montezuma Castle National Monument with our naturalist, we will set out for a field trip exploring the 5-story, 20-room prehistoric cliff dwelling nestled in a limestone recess high above the flood plain of Beaver Creek in the Verde Valley.
 It is one of the best preserved cliff dwellings in North America, constructed 600 years ago by the Sinagua Indians.
-We will then depart Montezuma Castle for lunch in Rimrock.
+Depart Montezuma Castle for lunch in the Village of Oak Creek.

 Lunch: At a local restaurant along the way, we will have a number of lunch entree selections to choose from plus coffee, tea, water; other beverages available for purchase.